Analytic Correlation of Inflationary Potential to Power Spectrum Shape: Limits of Validity, and `No-Go' for Small Field Model Analytics: Discussion

 In this paper we studied the stability of the Mukhanov-Sasaki equation solutions with respect to perturbations over the inflationary potential.
 We first studied the PPS response to features of the inflationary potentials.
 Our intuition was that as the feature becomes sharper and larger in amplitude, the response becomes more pronounced.
 We looked at two types of features: 1) a step-like feature implemented by a hyperbolic tangent function, as it generates a delta-like feature in the pump-field; and 2) a Gaussian feature as a delta function generator over the baseline potential.\\

 We found that indeed the analytic terms for the spectral index lose their predictive value in the limit of sharper features.
 Specifically we find that for a step-like feature spanning $\Delta\phi\sim 0.4-0.8\; $ the error in the analytic terms for the PPS are upwards of $\sim 100\%$.
-The same analysis for a Gaussian feature yielded an error upwards of $\sim 75\%$ with a feature of width $\Delta\phi\sim 0.1-0.2\; $.\\
+The same analysis for a Gaussian feature yielded an error upwards of $\sim 75\%$ with a feature of width $\Delta\phi\sim 0.1-0.2\; $.
+While this type of analysis is of limited physical importance, it is valuable in promoting the understanding of the problem.\\

 Following these findings we probed the validity limits of the first and second order analytic expressions, as a function of the perturbation measure.
 We set a consistent measure for perturbation by using a variant of the L2 norm (see eq.~\ref{eq:Pert_amp}).
-We found that for large field models, the predictions made by the Lyth-Riotto second order approximation are valid up to a $\sim 3\%$ perturbation.
-However, for small field models a $0.1\sim 0.5\%$ perturbation is the limit of validity.\\
+We found that for large field models, the predictions made by the Lyth-Riotto second order approximation are better than $1\%$ accuracy, up to a $\sim 3\%$ perturbation.
+But, for small field models a $0.1\sim 0.5\%$ perturbation is the limit of the $1\%$ accuracy mark.
+However, it does not mean perturbations of models beyond those limits are necessarily invalid.
+It simply implies that when working with highly perturbed potentials it is essential to check our results numerically.\\

-Moreover, We have shown that a {\textit reasonable} general expression that accurately connects observables to small field potential coefficients, most likely does not exist.
+Additionally, We have shown that a {\textit reasonable} general expression that accurately connects observables to small field potential coefficients, most likely does not exist.
+By {\textit reasonable} we mean in the sense that it doesn't promote a simple heuristic for model building.
 Even for a subset of potentials that yield the most likely spectral index of $n_s\sim0.965$ up to $\sim 2\%$, an expression that yields errors of order $\lesssim 1\%$ is found only at a seventh degree multinomial. \\

 While applying an artificial neural network approach might seem promising, it includes the lengthy process of calculating the power spectra for a large sample of inflationary potentials.
 So it remains mostly unfeasible, until such time as setting up an unsupervised and efficient pipeline is possible.\\